Loading information, please wait...loading

 Projector brightness

 The maximum brightness of a projector is expressed in lumens, but there are several ways of measuring lumens, and manufacturers often use the standard that is most favorable to them...as if it weren't complicated enough as it is.
 I use the "official" standard known as ANSI lumens.
 Some manufacturers use this standard, but in reality, projectors are almost always less bright than advertised.
-So if you buy a projector that theoretically has a brightness of 2000 ANSI lumens, it's highly likely that the actual brightness will be more like 1500 ANSI lumens.
+So if you buy a projector that theoretically has a brightness of 2000 ANSI lumens, it's very likely that the actual brightness will be more like 1500 ANSI lumens.

 Projection distance